-The full disclosure principle states that you should include in an entity's financial statements all information that would affect a reader's understanding of those statements.
+The full disclosure principle states that all information should be included in an entity's financial statements that would affect a reader's understanding of those statements.
 The interpretation of this principle is highly judgmental, since the amount of information that can be provided is potentially massive.
 To reduce the amount of disclosure, it is customary to only disclose information about events that are likely to have a material impact on the entity's financial position or financial results.

 This disclosure may include items that cannot yet be precisely quantified, such as the presence of a dispute with a government entity over a tax position, or the outcome of an existing lawsuit.
 Full disclosure also means that you should always report existing accounting policies, as well as any changes to those policies (such as changing an asset valuation method) from the policies stated in the financials for a prior period.

 Several examples of full disclosure involve the following: